Accessibility for Ontarians with Disabilities Act (AODA)

 The Integrated Accessibility Standards Regulation (IASR)

-- Consider accessibility design, criteria, and features in procurement, when acquiring goods, services or facilities or in purchasing self-service kiosks; and
+- Consider accessibility in procurement and when designing or purchasing self-service kiosks; and

 - Provide accessibility training to employees and volunteers.

-When it comes to accessibility standards for employment, the Act focuses on making hiring and employment practices more accessible by accommodating the needs of employees and job applicants who have disabilities.
-The Employment Standard is a framework for incorporating accessibility into regular workplace processes.
+In addition to its accessibility standards for employment, AODA makes hiring and employment practices more accessible by accommodating the needs of employees and job applicants with disabilities.

 - Offer of employment